pagodingo/notes-pega/pega-5-2.md

 Is the cost of a few more operations (through calling new data pages) truly **more expensive** than the added complexities a Circumstance brings?

-If the only argument is that "circumstances are actually employed behind-the-scenes as well, and evaluates faster than key/value or decision table.": The Pega Platform isn't very fast as it is.
-So, the benefit of circumstances still isn't transparent.
+If the only argument is that "circumstances are actually employed behind-the-scenes, and they evaluate faster than key/value pairs and decision tables.": The Pega Platform isn't very fast as it is.
+So, the benefit of circumstances still isn't apparent.

 Pega boasts ease-of-use, and simplicity.
 Why design something that's supposedly fast, but not simple, if simple's your mission statement?

-The speed battle's already lost - stick to simplicity.
+The speed battle's lost - stick to simplicity.
 Tools should be intuitive.
 ```